Ventilation vs. Oxygenation vs. Respiration Illustration

 What is Gas Exchange?

 Gas exchange is the vital physiological process where oxygen (O2) is taken into the body from the surrounding environment, and carbon dioxide (CO2), a metabolic waste product, is expelled from the body.
+This exchange primarily occurs in the alveoli of the lungs.

 Oxygen diffuses from the alveoli into the blood, binding to hemoglobin in red blood cells, while carbon dioxide diffuses from the blood into the alveoli to be exhaled.
+This ensures cells receive the necessary oxygen for metabolic activities and efficiently eliminate waste products.

 What is Respiratory Failure?

 Respiratory failure occurs when the respiratory system fails to adequately exchange oxygen and carbon dioxide between the atmosphere and the blood.
+This can result from problems with ventilation, oxygenation, or both.

 There are two primary types: Type 1 (Hypoxemic), where there’s insufficient oxygen in the blood, and Type 2 (Hypercapnic), where there’s excess carbon dioxide.